“Gatetopia: fences, creatures and conforming”

 Window

-Artists in residence at Yarra Youth Services take over the West Space Window with a playful collaboration inviting us to reclaim our unapologetic, authentic selves.
+Artists in residence at Yarra Youth Services take over the West Space Window with a new playful collaboration rejecting gatekeeping and embracing authenticity in the arts.

 The West Space Window is supported by the City of Yarra.
 This project forms part of West Space's ongoing collaboration with Yarra Youth Services, Fitzroy.